 You may know that uh-oh sensation — the feeling of your knee suddenly giving way as you walk.
 That’s a sign of instability in the joint, and it can lead to increased discomfort.
 If this happens, contact your doctor as soon as possible.
-He or she may recommend knee brances and special orthoses (insoles that fit in your shoes, sometimes with extra ankle support) to help counter this instability.
+He or she may recommend knee braces and special orthoses (insoles that fit in your shoes, sometimes with extra ankle support) to help counter this instability.
 In the process, they may decrease pain or improve your ability to get around.

 Surprisingly few studies have taken a close look at the benefits of braces and orthoses for people with knee osteoarthritis.
 A review of the research to date turned up only two well-controlled studies of braces and three of orthoses (Cochrane Database of Systematic Reviews, January 2005).
 Based on that limited evidence, the reviewers concluded that the devices have a small, but significant, beneficial effect.